WooCommerce Cart or Checkout Broken? What to Check First

 Theme and template compatibility issues

-Custom theme templates or outdated WooCommerce overrides can break cart rendering, checkout forms, totals logic, or button behavior after a recent update.
+Custom theme templates or outdated WooCommerce overrides can break cart rendering, checkout forms, totals logic, refresh behavior, or button actions after a recent update.

 Payment gateway and checkout extension problems

-Even if the cart works normally, checkout can fail when the payment plugin, fraud system, or checkout extension no longer matches the updated store environment.
+Even if the cart works normally, checkout can fail when the payment plugin, fraud system, subscription extension, or checkout extension no longer matches the updated store environment.
+If the problem mainly appears during payment, the related guide on WooCommerce payments fail after update may be more specific.

 JavaScript and frontend script issues

 Cart and checkout often rely on scripts for updating totals, validating fields, refreshing fragments, and handling payment actions.
-If those scripts fail or load out of order, the visible result can be a broken cart or checkout flow.
+If those scripts fail, load out of order, or are cached incorrectly, the visible result can be a broken cart or checkout flow.

 Shipping, tax, and totals logic problems

-WooCommerce cart or checkout broken after update is common when WooCommerce itself, an extension, the theme, or WordPress core changed and introduced a compatibility mismatch.
+WooCommerce cart or checkout broken after update is common when WooCommerce itself, an extension, the theme, WordPress core, or the server environment changed and introduced a compatibility mismatch.

 What to check first when WooCommerce cart or checkout is broken

-The first checks should help isolate whether the issue is cart-specific, checkout-specific, payment-related, or tied to the broader store environment.
+The first checks should help isolate whether the issue is cart-specific, checkout-specific, payment-related, shipping/tax-related, security-related, or tied to the broader store environment.

 1. Confirm what changed recently

-If the issue started after a WooCommerce update, plugin update, theme update, WordPress update, or server change, that recent change is the first place to investigate.
+If the issue started after a WooCommerce update, plugin update, theme update, WordPress update, payment gateway change, shipping/tax rule change, cache change, or server change, that recent change is the first place to investigate.

 2. Check whether the cart is broken, the checkout is broken, or both

-A cart page that fails before checkout is different from a checkout page that fails during order submission.
+A cart page that fails before checkout is different from a checkout page that fails during validation, payment submission, shipping calculation, or order creation.
 The affected step matters.

 3. Review what part of the flow stops working